 This photograph was also originally used as the cover for the Capitol U.S.only album Yesterday and Today.
 The image was soon replaced with a normal picture of the band as it had caused great controversy in America.

-The airwaves were filled with the sound of The Beatles again and “Paperback Writer” became a worldwide #1.
+The airwaves were filled with the sound of The Beatles again and “Paperback Writer” became a worldwide number 1.
 The Fab Four played those final shows and retreated to the comfort of the studio, to start work on what would become Sgt.
 Peppers.